 Demonstrating the tremendous power and reach of Sun Ra’s music and legacy, this diverse ensemble represents over four generations of musicians performing the work of the great bandleader.
 Mitchell is joined by a stellar rhythm section of Sun Ra Arkestra alumni including Wayne Smith on drums and Farid Barron on piano.
 Regarding Smith’s steadfast drumwork, Mitchell notes “We worked together for the last ten years or so, I can always count on him to be there with me, whatever I’m playing.
 He stays in the pocket and never sacrifices the groove.”
 On the topic of working with the great Marshall Allen, Mitchell notes “Marshall is from the swing era, there’s so much information to get from him, he puts fresh arrangements on tunes that he’s played for years – he’s 97 years old and playing at the top of his game.”

-The album begins with Sun Ra’s vibrant “Care Free”, the album’s single, which will be released on February 4, 2022.
+The album begins with Sun Ra’s vibrant “Care Free”.
 From the very first downbeat, the listener is transported to the ethereal dimension of the Sun Ra Arkestra.
 Mitchell masterfully distills the Arkestra arrangements of many of these pieces down to an 8 piece ensemble, paying particular attention to the interplay of the front line.
 The harmonic jabs and intertwining of melody between Allen, Gellin and Manzini gives new life to these compositions.

 “La Dolce Vita” is a composition born from improvisation between Mitchell and saxophonist Nicoletta Manzini.
 The piece prominently features Allen on the EWI and Manzini’s melodic musings on the alto saxophone.
 The theme of “La Dolce Vita” is built up from the melody and was directed by Allen.
 Mitchell notes “Nicoletta was a student of Marshall’s and I wanted to use her for this date, and she was instrumental in putting it together with me.”
 Mitchell begins “Eddie Harris” with a bass solo.
 Mitchell initially heard this piece on a Clifford Jordan record.
 Here, the piece is performed as a conversation between bass and alto sax.
 The melody of the piece captures Eddie Harris’ way of including call-and-response within his phrasing.